LiamS-H/card-confluence2.0/README.md

  - [X] query reactivates after doc change
  - [x] quickly toggling a query and disabling while loading leaves the loading state on
  - [X] queries symbols run away when you scroll down
- - [X] tabautocomplete doesn't work
+ - [X] tab autocomplete doesn't work
- - [ ] the radix primitives are sloooooow, consider creating new dropdown and tooltip
- - [ ] when tooltip is diabled, cursor snaps when holding down a key and editing order/unique
+ - [ ] when tooltip is disabled, cursor snaps when holding down a key and editing order/unique
  - [ ] make scryhover work on mobile
+ - [ ] searching directly in a query causes parsing errors

 ## Add docs
   Argument explanation